 - child, youth and family nursing

-The knowledge and skills you will learn throughout the course will support your ability to provide culturally competent and advanced practice in leadership or education in your chosen specialty field.
+The knowledge and skills you will learn throughout the course will support your ability to provide culturally competent and advanced practice in clinical leadership, clinical research or inter-professional education in in your chosen specialty field.

-To significantly heighten your expertise in your chosen nursing specialisation, the Master of Nursing (Advanced Practice) will prepare you for challenging and specialised leadership roles in healthcare.
+To significantly heighten your expertise in your chosen nursing specialisation, the Master of Nursing (Advanced Practice) will prepare you for challenging and specialised leadership roles facing healthcare in the 21st century.